 North Gate Building

-Newly constructed and opened in May 2011, the North Gate Building contains a shopping center, multi screen cinema complex, sports club and multiple attractive green spaces:
+Newly opened in 2011, the North Gate Building contains a shopping center, multi screen cinema complex, sports club and multiple attractive green spaces:

 The Lucua shopping complex occupies the bulk of the North Gate Building, featuring hundreds of specialty shops for the fashion and trend conscious on a dozen floors.
 The complex also offers a wide variety of restaurants on the top floor and in the basement.